-This signal is used in the multiplexed mode to indicate a valid address on the address/ data bus AD[31:0].
-The high-to-low transition of this signal is used to capture the address in an external address latch (transparent latch) or the external multiplexed device.
+This signal is used to indicate a valid address on the address bus A[23:0] (demultiplexed mode) or address/data bus AD[31:0] (multiplexed mode).
+The high-to-low transition of this signal is used to capture the address in an external address latch (transparent latch) or the external device.
 The length of ALE is programmable to accommodate timing requirements of the external device.
-In demultiplexed mode ALE is inactive (low).